aebabis/roguelike/BACKLOG.md

   - Leap
     - should not let you jump to a solid tile
     - should not let you jump into a pit
-  - Spacebar to press buttons in character select does wrong build

 ## Art